matt-noonan/storm-country-site/gof-strategy.md

          -> IO Bool

 uniqueIO input sort =
-  if V.null sorted then return True
+  if V.null input then return True
                   else check
   where
     check = do
       sorted <- sort input